Clinical Medical Assisting

 - Medical Assisting Externship

-Enrolling in Blue Cliff College’s Clinical Medical Assistant school could be your first step to a new career in the healthcare sector.
-Our Clinical Medical Assistant diploma program aims to prepare you for an entry-level position in the healthcare industry.
+Enrolling in Blue Cliff College’s Clinical Medical Assisting school could be your first step to a new career in the healthcare sector.
+Our Clinical Medical Assisting diploma program aims to prepare you for an entry-level position in the healthcare industry.

-After Clinical Medical Assistant school, medical assistants could choose work environments that are suited for their career goals!
-Although clinical medical assistant requirements in Louisiana and Mississippi may differ, they typically work in the same environments.
+After Clinical Medical Assisting school, graduates could choose work environments that are suited for their career goals!
+Although clinical medical assisting requirements in Louisiana and Mississippi may differ, they typically work in the same environments.

 According to the Occupational Outlook Handbook medical assistants typically work full time and may work days, nights, or weekends depending on the hours of the medical facility.
 The majority of clinical medical assistants work in physician’s offices (57%).
-The second most common place for clinical medical assistants to work is in state, local, or private hospitals (15%)².
+The second most common place for clinical medical assisting graduates work is in state, local, or private hospitals (15%)².

-The U.S Bureau of Labor Statistics projects employment for Clinical Medical Assistants to grow 18 percent from 2020 to 2030³.
+The U.S Bureau of Labor Statistics projects employment for Clinical Medical Assisting to grow 18 percent from 2020 to 2030³.

-What is the Total Cost of the Clinical Medical Assistant Program?
+What is the Total Cost of the Clinical Medical Assisting Program?

 *For a list of books associated with this program, ISBN, and price click here.